caendesilva/Laradocgen/CONTRIBUTING.md

 **Please add tests!**
 <!-- - **Add tests!** - Your patch won't be accepted if it doesn't have tests. -->

-- **Document any change in behaviour** - Make sure the `README.md` and any other relevant documentation are kept up-to-date.
+- **Document any change in behavior** - Make sure the `README.md` and any other relevant documentation are kept up-to-date.

 <!-- Will be enabled once we enter GA
 - **Consider our release cycle** - We try to follow [SemVer v2.0.0](https://semver.org/).
 Randomly breaking public APIs is not an option. -->